-Rotterdam creatives Xiang Yu Yeung, Davi Everitz, Boaz Schoevaars and Sara Muhametaj are the new IFFR Young Selectors.
-They take matters into their own hand by organising two film events: one before and one during the festival.
+Rotterdam creatives Ilse Zijlmans, Sharine Rijsenburg, Xiang Yu Yeung and Boaz Schoevaars form the new IFFR Young Selectors.
+They take matters into their own hands by organising two film events: one before and one during the festival.
 From marketing to side-programming and production: these youngsters decide everything themselves!
-Who are the IFFR Young Selectors and what drives them?
+We asked them about their generation in Rotterdam, their most important IFFR moment and their plans with IFFR Young Selectors.
+Curious?
 Let’s get to know Xiang.

 My name is Xiang and it’s my second year as an IFFR Young Selector.
 With a background in Arts and Cultural Studies, I’m currently working on my thesis for the Master Media and Film Studies in Leiden.
 I would describe myself as a multidisciplinary visual artist, as I converge all types of visual arts such as photography, illustration and film in my work.
 I am seeking to experiment with several disciplines and bring these ambitions into the IFFR Young Selector programme.
 I actually get a lot of inspiration from my time at IFFR and am very happy to have met Boaz during this programme.
 We have discovered that we have some common interests such as philosophy, Rotterdam and its blooming urban communities, and we would love to combine our forces into producing a short fiction film that denotes hints of Andrei Tarkovsky with a refreshingly modern twist.